 Facts About Intellectual Disability

-Intellectual disability is a term used when there are limits to a person’s ability to learn at an expected level and function in daily life.
+Intellectual A disability is a physical, mental, cognitive, or developmental condition that impairs, interferes with or limits a person’s ability to engage in certain tasks or actions or participate in typical daily activities and interactions is a term used when there are limits to a person’s ability to learn at an expected level and function in daily life.
 Levels of intellectual disability vary greatly in children.
 Children with intellectual disabilities might have a hard time letting others know their wants and needs and taking care of themselves.
 An intellectual disability could cause a child to learn and develop more slowly than other children of the same age.
 It could take longer for a child with an intellectual disability to learn to speak, walk, dress, or eat without help, and they could have trouble learning in school.

 An injury, disease, or a problem in the brain can cause an intellectual disability any time before a child turns 18 years old – even before birth.
 For many children, the cause of their intellectual disability is not known.
 Some of the most commonly known causes of intellectual disability – like Down syndrome, fetal alcohol syndrome, fragile X syndrome, genetic conditions, congenital disabilities, and infections – happen before birth.
 Others happen while a baby is being born or soon after birth.
 Still, other causes of intellectual disability do not occur until a child is older; these might include serious head injury, stroke, or certain infections.